 Add 2 tbsp of olive oil to a large stockpot over medium high heat.
 Add 1 lb ground pork and saute until pork is cooked through.
 Add the diced onion, carrot, and celery greens, and saute for about 5 minutes.

-Chop one small head of cabbage, or 1/2 a large head, about 1-2 cups.
-Add white beans, and beets to the soup.
+Chop half of cabbage, about 1-2 cups.
+Add white beans, and all the beets diced to the soup.
 Add 1-2 tsp salt and 2 bay leaves.

 Add enough water to cover all vegetables, about 10-14 cups.
 Bring soup to a boil, reduce heat and cook for 25-30 minutes, or until potatoes and beets are cooked through.
 Lightly beat 2 eggs and add to soup.
 Remove bay leaves, and serve soup with a dollop of sour cream or mayonnaise.